 Misconceptions About The Filing Deadline And Litigation

-The problem with this approach is that, after the filing deadline passes, the insurance company no longer has motivation to settle your claim fairly.
+The problem with this approach is that after the filing deadline passes, the insurance company will need more motivation to settle your claim fairly.
 Neither they nor their insured party has any legal responsibility toward you after the statute of limitations expires.

-They are not likely to give you a fair settlement for your claim if you cannot file a lawsuit against them.
+They are likely only to give you a fair settlement for your claim if you can file a lawsuit against them.
 Even the possibility of a lawsuit is a powerful bargaining chip you don’t want to lose.
-If the deadline passes, you are much less likely to get fair compensation.
+You are much less likely to get fair compensation if the deadline passes.